adobebc/web-apps-sdk/APIs/web-app-items/get-web-app-item-details.md

 * `createDate` - the date when the web app item was created; uses the format mm/dd/yyyy *(string)*
 * `lastUpdateDate` - the date when the webapp item was last updated; uses the format mm/dd/yyyy *(string)*
 * `enabled` - a boolean indicating whether this web app item is enabled or disabled *(boolean)*
-* `urlSuffix` - the suffix that will be used to build its frontend URL.
+* `slug` - the suffix that will be used to build its frontend URL.
 This is appended to the URL of the webapp. *(string)*
 * `description` - the description or content of the webapp item *(string)*
 * `roleId` - the id of the role assigned to this web app item, if any *(integer)*
 * `createdBy` - the id of the user that created this webapp item *(integer)*